zeruhur/plerion/plerion-srd.md

   <summary>
 Expand For Example
  </summary>
- _Bea encounters a group of heavily-armed Goblins standing guard before a tunnel entrance.
+_Aniet encounters a group of heavily-armed Combat Robots standing guard before a tunnel entrance.
 Her player carefully plots a course, recognizing that her 13 DEX makes sneaking past the guards the best option.
 She rolls a d20, and resulting in a 10 – a success!_

 </details>